Research Centre for Irish Studies (RCIS)

 The British University in Egypt (BUE) can offer campus accommodation to the Conference participants.
 Spaces are limited and reservation is on a first come first serve basis.
 Campus accommodation is managed directly by the university and is not under the responsibility of the conference organising committee.

-For further inquiries about campus accommodation and details kindly email Mr Amr Shawkat amr.shawkat@bue.edu.eg with subject line Global North and Global South Conference 7-8 June 2026.
+For further inquiries about campus accommodation and details kindly email Dr Cherif Attared cherif.attared@bue.edu.eg with subject line Global North and Global South Conference 7-8 June 2026 – RCIS

 The Conference Organising Committee is NOT responsible for the campus accommodation management and is not responsible for handling campus accommodation concerns, inquiries, or complaints.